NFARAdmin/TA100-GitFlowWebsite/4_CloneWebsite.md

 %git push –u origin <branch name>
 ```

-Wait, what happened?
-They are asking you to enter your GitHub username and password and got an error message?
-Github does not support passwords to log into our account.
-Instead you must use some form of [authentication](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github).
-There are several ways to authenticate, in our case we will be using a classic [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
-We will set that up now.

 ### 6. Check that the branch has been successfully pushed up.
 To confirm that the branch has been pushed, head over to GitHub and click the "branches" drop-down.
 You should see the branch there:

 ![branch-dropdown](images/gitBranchDropDown.jpg)